Healthy Homes Assessment Kotemaori

 Draught Stopping Kotemaori

-You don’t require to cover up gaps or holes in the building.
-For example, tiny gaps around doors and windows could be required to allow for the movement of the structure when the house warms and cools so that they are able to be closed and opened rather than securing.
-We will examine the windows and doors as part of our Healthy Homes assessment of your rental property.
+You don’t need to cover up gaps or holes that are part of the building.
+For instance, small gaps around doors and windows might be necessary to allow for the movement of the structure as the household gets warmer and cooler, so that they are able to be opened and closed rather than securing.
+We will check every window and door during the Healthy Homes assessment of your rental property.

 draught stopping building inspections